OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Installation by RPM

-Install the package by:
+This project is developed with Maven and the RPM provided with the rpm-maven-plugin (read `pom.xml`).
+Once you have built the project, install the package by:

 	$ rpm -Uvh jclouds4one.rpm

 ## Manual Installation

-To manually install the Driver, you have to download the repository as a ZIP and perform the following operations:
+To manually install the Driver, you have to download the repository as a ZIP:

 	$ unzip jclouds4one-master.zip
-	$ cd addon-hybrid-jclouds-master
+	$ cd jclouds4one-master

+Copy the main driver files in the cloud controller machine:

 	$ cp src/main/ruby/im_mad /var/lib/one/remotes/vmm/jclouds
 	$ cp src/main/ruby/im_mad /usr/lib/one/mads
 	$ cp src/main/ruby/tm_mad /var/lib/one/remotes/tm/jclouds

+Copy the configuration driver files in the cloud controller machine:

 	$ cp src/main/resources/config/im /etc/one/im_jclouds
 	$ cp src/main/resources/config/vmm/jcloudsrc /etc/one/
 	$ cp src/main/resources/config/vmm/vmm_exec_jclouds.conf /etc/one/vmm_exec